toaderflorin/florintoader/_posts/2017-09-23-quantum-spin.markdown

 ---
 ![quantum spin](/images/spin.jpg){:class="img-responsive"}

 Quantum spin is something which is not easy to explain in one sentence, but this is definitely NOT what spin is.
 I need to stress this again: quantum spin is not like a spinning top or like a planet turning on its axis.
-It's called that for historical reasons because it was belived it is some sort of rotation and it's really unfortunate because it's causing a lot of confusion.
+It's called that for historical reasons because it was believed it is some sort of rotation and it's really unfortunate because it's causing a lot of confusion.

 Here's why it's not rotation:

-1. A particle such as an electron is pointlike, which means it's *zero dimensional*.
+1. A particle such as an electron is point like, which means it's *zero dimensional*.
 There is nothing to rotate around an axis.

 2. Non elementary particles such as protons or neutrons have spin, but they also have a certain size.
 In the case of a proton, it's made out of three quarks which are held together by gluons, and has a size of approximately 0.85×10<sup>−15</sup>m.
-But if you think of it as a little sphere, you'd conclude that it's rotating faster than the speed of light, which is a no no.
+But if you think of it as a little sphere, you'd conclude that it's rotating faster than the speed of light, which is a no-no.

 ### The Basics
 So how did the notion of spin came about?
 Well, in classical electrodynamics, it was know that a rotating charged body produces a magnetic field around it, and the faster the rotation, the bigger this magnetic field (actually called a *magnetic moment*.
 So a spinning object is behaves like bar magnet (we discussed magnets in the previous post).

 ![magnetic field](/images/magnetic.jpg){:class="img-responsive"}

-But it was also discovered that electrons possess a similar magnetic moment, so in effect an electron is a small pointlike magnet.
+But it was also discovered that electrons possess a similar magnetic moment, so in effect an electron is a small point like magnet.

 You can see that with the [Stern-Gerlach](https://en.wikipedia.org/wiki/Stern%E2%80%93Gerlach_experiment) experiment: